-Among the local resources are Youngs Cemetery, where Theodore Roosevelt and his wife Edith are buried; Christ Church, where the family worshipped; the Moore Building, which provided administrative office space for aides in the Roosevelt White House during summers in Oyster Bay; and the Oyster Bay Railroad Station, from which Theodore Roosevelt would often commute to New York City.
+Among the local resources are Youngs Cemetery, where Theodore Roosevelt and his wife Edith are buried; Christ Church, where the family worshiped; the Moore Building, which provided administrative office space for aides in the Roosevelt White House during summers in Oyster Bay; and the Oyster Bay Railroad Station, from which Theodore Roosevelt would often commute to New York City.

 Farther afield, Sagamore Hill maintains a relationship with related national park units in New York State, including the Theodore Roosevelt Birthplace National Historic Site in New York City and the Theodore Roosevelt Inaugural National Historic Site in Buffalo.
-Other sites commemorating Theodore Roosevelt within the National Park System include Theodore Roosevelt National Park in Medora, North Dakota; Mount Rushmore in Keystone, South Dakota; Theodore Roosevelt Island in Arlington, Virginia; the Roosevelt Arch at Yellowstone National Park; and the White House.
-Theodore Roosevelt also created a number of significant NPS units through the Antiquities Act.
+Other sites commemorating Theodore Roosevelt within the National Park System include Theodore Roosevelt National Park in Medora, North Dakota;

+Mount Rushmore in Keystone, South Dakota; Theodore Roosevelt Island in Arlington, Virginia; the Roosevelt Arch at Yellowstone National Park; and the White House.
+There are also a number of significant NPS units that Theodore Roosevelt created through the Antiquities Act.